codezero-be/laravel-stagefront/README.md

 You can generate this using Laravel's `\Hash::make('your password')` function.

-## Database Logins
+## 👥 Database Logins

 If you have existing users in the database and want to use those credentials, you can set `STAGEFRONT_DATABASE` to `true`.
-The above settings will then be ignored.
+The above login and password settings will then be ignored.

 | Option                               | Type     | Default    |
 | ------------------------------------ | -------- | ---------- |